Mistborn94/renette.dev/_posts/2024-12-05-spring-boot-cds.md

 ## Load Class List

-To understand what occurred during the CDS training run, I used the `-XX:DumpLoadedClassList` argument to generate a list of loaded classes.
+To understand what occurred during the CDS training run, I added the `-XX:DumpLoadedClassList` argument to generate a list of loaded classes.

 Key observations: